mityax/gnome-extension-touchup/.github/ISSUE_TEMPLATE/compatiblity_issue.md

 ---
-name: Bug report
+name: Compatibility issue
-about: Report a problem with Touchup, that can be reproduced on Vanilla Gnome without other extensions enabled
+about: Problems occurring when used on a shell derivative (e.g. Ubuntu) or with a specific other extension
 title: ''
-labels: bug
+labels: compatibility issue
 assignees: ''

 ---

-**Describe the bug**
+**Describe the issue**

-A clear and concise description of what the bug is.
+A clear and concise description of what problem occurs, and what other software the incompatibility arises with (e.g. your shell derivative or another extension).

 **To Reproduce**